dpcunningham/ncc-1701-enterprise-specs/README.md

 - Typical "top down" project management tools inflict a heavy toll on developer focus & energy due to forced mental context switching.
 - Organizations can avoid this unnecessary friction by adopting management practices which seek to leverage the existing toolsets already in use by experienced developers.
 - Flipping the typical project management process on its head provides welcome relief to busy developement teams, and can yield additional unanticipated benefits.
-- Finally, an understanding of the bigger "business landscape" around the BitHub ecosystem shows why using tools external to Github is (in the longer term) a non-viable approach
+- Finally, an understanding of the bigger "business landscape" around the GitHub ecosystem shows why using tools external to Github is (in the longer term) a non-viable approach

 Details of this argument are provided in the associated [project wiki](https://github.com/dpcunningham/ncc-1701-enterprise-specs/wiki/A-Lean-Project-Management-Workflow-Based-Entirely-Within-GitHub) (bulletin board), which demonstrates another valuable tool (i.e. organized knowledge collection) for project management in this lean workflow based entirely within GitHub.